Thursday, 24 April 2025

 Relying on reaching your recipes expected final gravity is also not a reliable method.
 Yeast are living organisms and as a result are somewhat unpredictable and don't always behave the same.
 For any given batch, the yeast may consume more or less sugar than expected which is known as over attenuation or under attentuation respectively.

-We get it though - taking a couple hundred mL for a floating hydrometer sample every day for 3 days adds up - and who likes wasting beer, right?
-There are other alternatives though such as the Rapt Pill floating hydrometer which can give real time readings on the specific gravity of the wort and send them to an internet dashboard (ie. web page) or mobile app where you can view them which saves on the wastage of taking small samples for floating hydrometer readings.
+There are other alternatives though such as the Rapt Pill floating hydrometer, which remain submerged in the wort throughout fermentation and can give real time readings on the specific gravity of the wort and send them to an internet dashboard (ie. web page) or mobile app where you can view them.
+This saves on the wastage of taking small samples for floating hydrometer readings.

 Gravity readings are an important part of brewing - they also allow you to calculate how much alcohol has been generated by the fermentation and imparted into your beer!